 You will also learn about the timeline for getting your visa.
 As you cannot enter Sweden before you secure your visa/work permit, it is important to be mindful that for most applicants, you will only need to wait one to two months for your application. to be approved.
 The rules are different, however, for different types of visa.
 Self-employed workers, for example, might wait upwards of a year.

 Depending on your country of origin, you will need a work permit or employment visa to work in Sweden.
 If you are an EU/EEA citizen, you have the right to remain in Sweden.
 This means there are no work permit requirements for you to take up work there.
 When you enter Sweden, or look for work, all you will need to do is show your passport.

 As an EU/EEA citizen, you are also allowed to come to Sweden to search for jobs.
 Once you have a job and are settled in Sweden, you will need to register with the Swedish Tax Agency.
 Read more about this in our Residence Permits section below.

 As a non-EU/EEA resident, you need a job offer to be eligible for a work permit, which you require to enter Sweden.
 It is not possible to enter Sweden, nor begin working in Sweden, before you are granted a work permit.

 To obtain a Swedish work permit, you must meet the following requirements:

-- offered employment which terms are equal to those set by Swedish collective agreements or are standard for the occupation
+- Be offered employment that complies with the terms set by Swedish collective agreements, or are standard for the occupation.

-- offered a monthly salary of at least 13,000 SEK (1,300 USD) before taxes, or offered a salary that is on par with the position
+- Be offered a monthly salary of at least 13,000 SEK (1,480 USD) before taxes, or offered a salary that is on par with the position

-- offered employment that includes health insurance, life insurance, and social security
+- Be offered employment that includes health insurance, life insurance, and social security.